kwirk/eventgallery/admin/doc/readme.md

 	You can enable your vitors to post links to images in social media.

+- Facebook App Id

+	Specify a App Id for your Facebook application which is responsible for sharing the links to your images.

 - external cart link

 	Defines a pattern for an external link.
 You can use the following placeholder: ${folder},${file} and ${fileBase} like this: http://www.foo.bar?category=${folder}&amp;sku=${fileBase}